-Most programs begin in the fall and many of them have selective admission criteria.
-For information on a specific program see below.
+Most programs begin in the fall, and many of them have selective admission criteria.
+For information on a specific program, see below.

 Health Care Programs

-Alec J. Newton, Dean of Health Programs
+Dr. J. Alec Newton, Dean of Health Programs

-Tara Howry, Director of Nursing
+Maureen Abraham, Director of Nursing Programs

-Crystal Smith, Program Coordinator Health Information Technology/Medical Office Administration
+Crystal Smith, Program Coordinator Health Information Technology

 Alexa Tarplee, Program Coordinator Medical Assisting

-Daniel Friedlander, Program Coordinator Physical Therapist Assistant
+Dr. Daniel Friedlander, Program Coordinator Physical Therapist Assistant